Listen to an audio file of this tool.

 - “What are ways you manage your stress now?”

 - Practice actively listening to your teen’s thoughts, feelings, and worries.
-It’s easy to skip to problem solving when it comes to our teens.
-Because we have a tendency to project our own worries on our teens when they may be concerned with something different altogether, use your best listening skills!
+It’s easy to skip to problem solving when your teen is upset.
 The best way to find out whether or not your teen is stressed is by offering a safe space for them to talk without fearing judgment.

-- Paraphrase what you heard them say.
+- Paraphrase what you heard your teen say.
 Paraphrasing is echoing back to the person a summary of what they’ve said to check how accurate your listening is and also to confirm to the speaker that you have heard them.
 A conversation might go something like this:

 - Explore the mind-body connection.
 In calmer moments with your teen, ask, “How does your body feel when you are stressed?
 How does your body feel now?
 What’s the first tell-tale sign that you are getting stressed?”
 See how descriptively they can list their physical signs of wellbeing.
-For every person, their physical experience will be different.
+Every person’s physical experience will be different.
 Find out how your teen feels and make the connection between those symptoms and the normal feelings they are having.

 - Think about challenges and your response.
 Consider questions like: